 - Cooking oil, for greasing

-- The Good Stuff: Add the butter, sugar, and vanilla to a large bowl.
+- The Good Stuff: Add the butter, sugar, salt, and vanilla to a large bowl.
 Use a stand or handheld electric mixer and beat over medium-high speed until smooth and fluffy, 2 to 3 minutes.
 Scrape down the sides as needed with a spatula.

 - Mix: Add the flour, pecans, and cinnamon to the bowl and mix with a spatula to combine, switching from a spoon to your hands to really work the dough together if necessary.